 subject to sanctions, including termination of non-humanitarian, non-trade-related assistance and loss of U.S. support for loans from international financial institutions, specifically the International Monetary Fund and multilateral development banks such as the World Bank.
-Sanctions may be imposed if such countries have not improved their performance by October 1, 2003, the date by which the President is required to make a determination.
+On September 9, 2003, the White House announced that the President was imposing trafficking related sanctions against Burma, Cuba, Liberia, North Korea, and Sudan.